 Discomfort, such as bruising and swelling is normal after an implant procedure.
 However, inflammation can be managed with over the counter analgesics, or if necessary, a prescription pain reliever.
 You may be asked to eat only soft foods for a few days to a few weeks until the surgical site heals.

 Many patients think all root canals involve pain and discomfort.
 Advancements in modern dentistry have made root canals very tolerable procedures, often similar to getting a filling.
 More than 9 out of 10 root canal procedures are successful, and most treatments last many years to a lifetime.

 The first step is to numb your tooth with local anesthetic.
 Once you are numb, the diseased pulp will be removed and the canals cleaned and shaped.
 The canals are then filled and sealed, and the tooth is restored, often with a crown.

-First, the teeth must be conservatively prepared, removing a small amount from their surface.
-A mold is made and sent to our dental lab which will make your veneers.
+First, the teeth must be prepared, removing a small amount from their surface.
+A mold is then created and sent to our dental lab, which will lead to the creation of your veneers.
 When the veneers are ready, you return and have them bonded to your teeth.

 Normal brushing and flossing can be resumed immediately.
 It is normal to experience some sensitivity during the veneering process.
 This dissipates quickly after the final bonding.

 Teeth naturally darken as we age.
 Also, certain foods, beverages, medications, and habits can create a darker, yellowed or stained smile.
 It is possible to erase or lessen these stains with a professional whitening treatment.